 Your dog may have had food allergies for so long that you never noticed the symptoms or simply became accustomed to them as “normal;” for your pet.
 Or, perhaps the dog was already in his later years when you adopted him and you didn’t realize the symptoms were abnormal.

-First of all, any symptoms an allergic dog is already displaying will most likely get worse unless addressed by your veterinarian.
+Any symptoms an allergic dog is already displaying will most likely get worse unless addressed by your veterinarian.

-Obviously, the most prominent and serious symptom will be a severely reduced quality of life.
+The most prominent and serious symptom will be a severely reduced quality of life.
 Being uncomfortable and itchy all the time is more likely to cause the emotional symptoms listed above, and definitely reduces your dog’s enjoyment of life.
 Many dogs suffering from chronic allergies feel terrible and eventually stop playing or interacting with their family or other pets.

 Signs Your Dog Has a Food Allergy and Not an Environmental Allergy